 I am a Ph.D. candidate at the American studies department of the University of Potsdam where I hold a teaching position for literary and cultural studies classes.
-My dissertation project with the working title “Help Yourself So Help You Science” focuses on the dynamics of security narratives and affects in the context of biomedicine and biotechnology in U.S.-American literature and culture.
+My dissertation project with the title “Help Yourself, So Help You Science” focuses on the dynamics of security narratives and affects in the context of biomedicine and biotechnology in U.S.-American literature and culture.
 I conducted part of the research as a Fulbright Scholar at the University of Washington, Seattle.
 The PhD project is a continuation of my longstanding interest in the study of biocultural phenomena and cultural theory.
 I studied American Studies and Spanish Philology, earning my M.A. in 2011 with the thesis “DeComposing the Self: Dying in American Literature,” for which I received the Hans-Jürgen-Bachorski-Preis from the University of Potsdam.
 I am member of the DFG research network, Cultural Performance in Transnational American Studies.
-In addition to my academic work I am actively involved in and a founding member of the Network for Intercultural Communication e.V., an association that attempts to build bridges between academia, politics, and art through a series of seminars and workshops, and (mobile) exhibitions.
+In addition to my academic work I am a founding member of the Network for Intercultural Communication e.V., an association that attempted to build bridges between academia, politics, and art through a series of seminars and workshops, and (mobile) exhibitions.